Freemasonry in the Philippines: Spread of Masonry among the Intelligentsia

 It was a group of young Filipino students studying in Spain who helped spread the movement rapidly in Philippine circles: Marcelo H. del Pilar, Graciano Lopez Jaena, Jose Alejandrino, Ariston Bautista, Julio Llorente, Galicano Apacible, Antonio Luna, and his brother Juan Luna, and Jose Rizal.
 Some of these joined Solidaridad Lodge 53 in Barcelona, Spain, and others joined Revolucion Lodge.

 Upon their return to the colony, many formed lodges.
 On January 6, 1891, Nilad Lodge was formed in Manila.
 Soon others followed throughout the archipelago, even as far as Zamboanga.
 In 1893 these different lodges were organized under the Grand Regional Council led by Ambrocio Flores.

 Such was the influence of Freemasonry in the public that even the organization Katipunan adapted masonic secret rituals and codes.
+Emilio Aguinaldo even once said: “The Successful Revolution of 1896 was masonically inspired, masonically led, and masonically executed, and I venture to say that the first Philippine Republic of which I was its humble President, was an achievement we owe largely, to Masonry and the Masons.”

 Toward independence

-After the occupation of the Philippines by the United States, American soldiers stationed in the country formed their own lodges.
-Among the first were volunteers from North Dakota who organized the Knights Templar.
-A group of African American soldiers from Missouri organized the Prince Hall Grand Lodge.

 The Filipinos reorganized under Grand Master Ambrocio Flores to establish the Filipino Grand Orient in 1899.
-During this time the Americans did not honor the existence of the First Philippine Republic despite being founded on Revolutionary French and American Masonic ideals.
-Despite continued protests and appeals by Filipino Masons to their brother American and European Freemasons to end hostilities and recognize the First Philippine Republic, the European and American Freemasons ignored the appeals and even worked against Philippine nationalism.
-For the remainder of this period, Philippine Freemasonry was subservient to the Grand Lodge of the United States of America.
+During this time the Americans did not honor the existence of the First Philippine Republic despite being founded on French and American Masonic ideals behind their revolutions and the Katipunan clamoring for recognition as they once adopted Masonic rituals.
+Despite continued protests and appeals by the Katipunan and Filipino Masons to their brother American and European Freemasons to end hostilities and recognize the First Philippine Republic, the European and American Freemasons ignored the appeals and even worked against Philippine nationalism via the Philippine-American War and Treaty of Paris, as evidenced by the fact that the American Masonic lodges dismissed the Philippine Revolutionary Masonic lodges as "irregular" and illegitimate.
+For the remainder of this period, Philippine Freemasonry was subservient to the Grand Lodge of California.

 On December 19, 1912, the Grand Lodge of the Philippine Islands was formed by three American lodges: Manila 342, Cavite 350, and Corregidor 386, with Manila becoming Manila Lodge No 1.
 At first, Grand Lodge remained a Regional Grand Lodge, convoking its own Grand Assembly in 1915.
 Throughout 1915 and 1916 it was engaged with correspondence with the Grande Oriente Español in Spain, with aims toward its own independence.
 The long process of establishing the proper agreements finished in February 1917.
 The American Grand Lodge Constitution was used as a basis, keeping in mind issues such as equality of all races and working languages for ceremonies.
 In the same month, a group of 27 lodges still under the Grande Oriente Español elected to affiliate under the Philippine Grand Lodge and Grand Officers were elected.